WorldCast Anglers, ID

 This list includes items that most anglers use during a fly-fishing trip with WorldCast Anglers.
 Each guide carries Orvis fishing equipment, which guests are welcome to use at no extra cost.
 Fly selection varies with the time of year.
 Each guide will assist clients in selecting about a dozen flies for a full-day trip as well as one new leader from the our fly shop at the start of each trip.
 Guides will also be able to help supplement flies throughout the trip.

-Fishing equipment: Primary rods are 5 and 6 wt rods.
+Primary rods are 5 and 6 wt rods.
 4 and 7wt. rods may be brought along for specific use.
 Reels with dependable drag systems and floating lines to match rods.
 Full sinking and sink-tip lines are used for streamer and lake fishing applications.
 Breathable chest waders for winter, spring, and late fall conditions.
 Wading sandals or wading boots with neoprene booties work great for wet wading in the summer.

 - Bug repellant